 You’ve probably seen the above image, known as Marilyn Diptych, which is Warhol’s most famed work in which he used a silk screen technique to create an artistic image of Marilyn Monroe.

-Corita Kent, a former nun and artist, used bright and colourful serigraphs to bring attention to causes in which she was passionate – such as poverty, racism, war, peace, and social justice.
+Corita Kent, a former nun, an artist used bright and colorful serigraphs to bring attention to causes in which she was passionate – such as poverty, racism, war, peace, and social justice.
 She also designed the 1985 Love stamp for the United States Postal Service, which is shown below.

 Arthur Okamura, Robert Rauschenberg, Harry Gottlieb, and Roy Lichtenstein are just a few of the other artists that have used serigraphy as an avenue for artistic expression.